 The Municipal Alcohol Policy for the Town of Tillsonburg will be reviewed as required.
-It is subject to change and updates reflecting changes in laws and the circumstances related to the administration of the MAP.
+It is subject to change and updates as reflecting changes in laws change and the circumstances related to its the administration requirements of the MAP.

-Contact will be made with local OPP and AGCO agents to review occurrences within our licensed facilities.
+Contact will be made with local O.P.P.OPP and Alcohol & Gaming CommissionAGCO agents to review occurrences within our licensed facilities.
 All reports will be sent to Director of Recreation, Culture & Parks.